Suicide of Ronnie McNutt: Public response

 The incident was compared to the filmed suicides of television news reporter Christine Chubbuck and treasurer of Pennsylvania R.Budd Dwyer.
 A large margin of the response online was one of sympathy towards McNutt, with users using the case as an opportunity to discuss mental health and suicide prevention, as well as concern over the video's prevalence online.
 Some TikTok users announced boycotts of the platform until the suicide video was completely taken down, while other users began posting prayers and messages of respect and commemoration for McNutt in the comments sections of the video uploads.

 Many parents reported that their children were highly distressed after encountering the video, with one girl becoming physically ill and needing to sleep with the lights on.
-Another parent argued that she fears her children, who accidentally discovered the video on TikTok, may have post-traumatic stress disorder.
+Another parent argued that she fears that her children, who accidentally discovered the video on TikTok, may have post-traumatic stress disorder.
 Institute of Mums circulated further warnings for parents about seemingly benign video content hiding the McNutt video, stating, "Alarmingly, there are also reports of the video being sandwiched in the middle of cute and funny cat videos, which begin with viewer-friendly footage before quickly changing to the disturbing suicide."
 The then-Prime Minister of Australia Scott Morrison referred to the video as something that "no child should be exposed to", while cybersecurity expert Susan McLean publicly recommended that parents prevent minor children from accessing the TikTok app until the video was fully removed.